 Despite how juicy such a volatile and speculative market may seem for a bank, it has its challenges.
 These are technological, specialisation and, of course, security.

-Now that you already know the general challenges, let’s get into the energy management challenges for banking.
+Now that you are aware of the general challenges, let’s delve into the energy management challenges for banking.

 7 Energy Management Challenges in Banking

 It is estimated that the energy expenditure for the annual banking and financial sector worldwide exceeds 10 billion pounds.

 These are the main energy challenges that you will face if you want to reduce consumption in your bank in a real way and become a sustainable entity:

 1. Energy dependence related to the Digitalisation of the sector

 As banks increasingly adopt digital technologies, such as mobile banking apps, online banking, and cloud computing, they are becoming more reliant on energy to power these technologies.

 Some of the main challenges related to the digitalisation of the sector include:

 Digital technologies require significant energy resources to power data centres, servers, and other infrastructure, which contribute to greenhouse gas emissions and climate change.
 Banks must consider the environmental impact of their operations and take steps to reduce their energy consumption and carbon footprint.
 In this article, learn how to lower the Energy Consumption of Network Devices